Wills17/Rainfall-Prediction/README.md

    ```bash
    pip install -r requirements.txt
    ```
-

 ## Data Processing and Cleaning

 The `Data_processing_and_cleaning.py` script handles data loading and preprocessing:

-- **Loading Data**: Reads the dataset from the `Datasets/` directory.
+- **Loading Data**: Reads the dataset from the `Datasets/` directory.

-- **Handling Missing Values**: Identifies and addresses missing data through imputation or removal.
+- **Handling Missing Values**: Identifies and addresses missing data through imputation or removal.

-- **Encoding Categorical Variables**: Converts categorical features into numerical representations suitable for machine learning models.
+- **Encoding Categorical Variables**: Converts categorical features into numerical representations suitable for machine learning models.

-- **Feature Scaling**: Standardizes or normalizes numerical features to ensure consistent scaling.
+- **Feature Scaling**: Standardizes or normalizes numerical features to ensure consistent scaling.

 ## Exploratory Data Analysis (EDA)

 The `EDA_on_Rainfall_dataset.py` script provides insights into the dataset:

-- **Statistical Summaries**: Generates descriptive statistics for numerical and categorical features.
+- **Statistical Summaries**: Generates descriptive statistics for numerical and categorical features.

-- **Visualizations**: Creates plots such as histograms, scatter plots, and box plots to visualize data distributions and relationships.
+- **Visualizations**: Creates plots such as histograms, scatter plots, and box plots to visualize data distributions and relationships.

-- **Correlation Analysis**: Examines correlations between features to identify potential predictors.
+- **Correlation Analysis**: Examines correlations between features to identify potential predictors.

 ## Model Training and Prediction